unframework/airtight-css-lint/README.md

 }
 ```

-By the way, that looks even nicer with LESS or SCSS nesting.

-Examples of disallowed syntax that might cause encapsulation or readability problems:
+Examples of disallowed syntax that might cause encapsulation or ambiguity problems:

 ```css
 /* NOPE: sidebar component stepping on the search box toes */